ulif/onion-pi/README.md

 The negotiations might take some seconds, so you should wait for some time, until the new connection will be established.

+You can get the IP number assigned by running

+    (raspi) $ ifconfig wlan0

+There should be one line starting with `inet` or `inet6` stating the current IP.

+Now try to connect to your zwiebelkuchen via SSH:

+    $ ssh pi@<IP-OF-YOUR-RASPBERRY-PI>

+You must complete this step at least once to enable flawless `ansible` runs later on.

 ## Install Accesspoint

+Before we proceed, we need internet access from the zwiebelkuchen.

 ## Install tor